 - Textphone 0800 023 4888

-- By going to the Direct.gov website (details below) to download a claim form.
+- By going to the GOV.UK website or nidirect website (for people in Northern Ireland) to download a claim form.

 ESA is usually paid into a bank, building society, Post Office or National Savings account.